-A student may be subject to disciplinary action if the student uses an EpiPen or inhaled asthma medication in a manner other than as prescribed.
+Charter School may elect to observe and document the student's ability to safety and competently self-carry and self-administer prescription medication as directed by the authorized health care provider.
+A student may be subject to disciplinary action if the student uses this prescription medication in a manner other than as prescribed.